-The Canadian firm of PricewaterhouseCoopers LLP (PwC Canada or the firm) is a limited liability partnership formed under the laws of the Province of Ontario, Canada.
+The Canadian firm of PricewaterhouseCoopers LLP (PwC Canada) is a limited liability partnership formed under the laws of the Province of Ontario, Canada.
 It is wholly owned by the partners of PwC Canada.
-PwC Canada operates out of 23 offices throughout Canada-a full list can be found at www.pwc.com/ca.
+PwC Canada operates out of 19 offices throughout Canada-a full list can be found at www.pwc.com/ca.

-Number of equity partners as of July 1, 2022
+Number of equity partners as of July 1, 2023